 With truck traffic expected to double by 2020, the Detroit trade corridor is positioned to assist trucking companies with lowering their costs associated with truck delays in high congested markets such as Chicago.

-- Detroit and Port Huron are the largest and fourth busiest border crossings in North America.
+- Detroit and Port Huron are the second and fourth busiest border crossings in North America.

-- Roughly 10,000 trucks cross the Ambassador Bridge each day.
+- Roughly 9,500 trucks cross the Ambassador Bridge each business day.

 Through service agreements, all major railroads serve the trade corridor and are able to ship throughout North America.